 The first thing any shopper will do when entering a grocery store is to pick out a trolley, cart or basket.
 This might seem like a simple choice but it tells a retailer a lot about the choices and purchases planned before consumers even get into the aisles.
 Taking into account the length of the journey, day of the week and the number of passes and stops a shopper makes based on the tools they picked at the start of a shopping trip, a retailer can arrange the placement and volume of the varying tools at certain periods to increase sales.

 Each category is a universe of its own, that has to be managed in such a way, that it’s not only considered the other categories before and after itself, but also the management and arrangement of the items within it.
 So not only is each category concerned about maximizing sales on each item but also places a balance on the variety of choices available and the behavior of customers visiting them.
-Category management is, therefore, an integral part of any store sales plan.
+Category management is, therefore, an integral part of any store sales plan and a master piece to increase your store sales.

-There are four category roles regarding how a consumer behaves towards them: destination, routine, seasonal or convenience.
-Using modern analytical tools and business intelligence applications, the data on these are analyzed and extrapolated, allowing a retailer fine-tune each category for optimal sales.
+There are four category roles regarding how a consumer behaves towards them: destination, routine, seasonal, or convenience.
+Using modern analytical tools and business intelligence applications, the data on these are analyzed and extrapolated, allowing a retailer to fine-tune each category for optimal sales.

 One of the most flexible resources that a store has at its disposal is its staff members.
 Having the right number and placement of workers at the right time and intervals can yield surprisingly high returns for a store.
 This is done not just to assist shoppers or quicken the speed of item checkout, but also to draw attention to certain brands and categories.